Start Free

 We recommend making it very explicit about the service, department, and in-house application.

-Step 6: Click Create.
+Step 6: Select Create.
 The dialog closes and the new rule is created.

 Step 7: Add the new rule to the quality profile that you use for secrets: see Quality Profiles.
-If you don’t already have a custom quality profile for secrets, you must create one (to do so, it’s strongly recommended to extend the Sonar way.).
+If you don’t already have a custom quality profile for secrets, you must create one; it’s strongly recommended that you extend the Sonar Way Quality Profile to make it your own.

 Parallel code scan